Our Goals & Achievements

 Improve onboarding and mentorship of new member leaders to ensure they feel supported and have the tools necessary to make a contribution to our union’s work

-Focusing on solidarity and unity with workers at OHSU and throughout Oregon
+Focusing on solidarity with workers at OHSU and beyond

 Build class solidarity and focus on issues and programs that unite us as workers